farhanghazi97/MyShell/README.md

     -> Supports wildcard expansion
     -> shows absolute path to executable program prior to running command

-To test, run "make" and then the executable.
+To test:

+    -> clone into repository
+    -> run "make" (If not installed , run "sudo apt install make") -> run executable